Diagnose session startup issues

 Session Startup Client Duration (SSCD)

 When this metric is high, it indicates a client-side issue that is causing long start times.
 Review subsequent metrics to determine the probable root cause of the issue.
-This starts as close as possible to the time of the request (mouse click) and ends when the ICA connection between the client device and VDA has been established.
-In the case of a shared session, this duration is much smaller, as much of the setup costs associated with the creation of a new connection to the server are not incurred.
+SSCD starts as close as possible to the time of the request (mouse click) and ends when the ICA connection between the client device and VDA has been established.
+For a shared session, this duration is much smaller, as much of the setup costs associated with the creation of a new connection to the server are not incurred.
 At the next level down, there are several detailed metrics available.

 ICA File Download Duration (IFDCD)